 Planning to study in France?
 There are so many reasons why studying in France is so appealing!
 Schools with great reputations, interesting and intellectual student life, as well as a rich and unique culture, make it one of the most popular countries to study in the world.

-There are challenges to navigate, as with every other major study destination, but if you research and get prepared – the experience will be truly rewarding.
-For example, whilst the younger generation speaks English, French is widely used day-to-day – from grocery shopping to dealing with administration.
+There are challenges to navigate, as with every other major study destination, but if you research and prepare — the experience will be truly rewarding.
+For example, whilst the younger generation speaks English, French is widely used day-to-day — from grocery shopping to dealing with administration.
 However, it will mean that you might even be able to speak French when you graduate.
 If you intend to work in the country when you graduate, speaking French is definitely a must.
-But speaking the language can give you a great leg up no matter which field you study in.
+But speaking the language can give you a great leg up no matter which field you study.
 With 274 million speakers, French is the world’s fifth most widely used language.
-It is also one of the UN official languages and world’s third most used business language.
+It is also one of the UN official languages and the world’s third most used business language.

 #1 Work Opportunities in France

 Graduating from a university programme in France means that you’ll be in a great position.
 France is home to many of the world’s 500 largest corporations and its industrial groups are leaders in their sector with very impressive global operations — including Airbus (aeronautics); Sanofi (health); Moët Hennessy Louis Vuitton (luxury goods); and Danone (food products).